GregNicholas/groceries-MERN/README.md

 ## Requirements:

 This project was build for several reasons.
 Something I do often is grocery shopping, and I am never quite satisfied with the user interface of the stores' apps, so I decided to make this into a pleasant experience.
+Not only a simple list, this app helps the user decide what to make with their ingredients on hand by searching a recipes database with any chosen combination of ingredients.
+Favorite recipes can be saved and viewed, and recipe ingredients can be instantly added to the user's list.

-- A user must log in to be able to access and edit their own saved grocery bag.
+- A user must log in to be able to access and edit their personalized saved grocery bag.
 - Items may be checked off, added/removed from the cart, and sortable based on time added or alphabetically.
 - There is a page to explore recipes using items on the user's list, with the ability to select one or a combination of ingredients when searching.
 - Must call an external api, https://developer.edamam.com/edamam-recipe-api to fetch desired recipes.